kartoza/docker-geoserver/README.md

 Example

 ```
-ie VERSION=2.16.2
+ie VERSION=2.19.2
 docker run -d -p 8600:8080 --name geoserver -e COMMUNITY_EXTENSIONS=gwc-sqlite-plugin,ogr-datastore-plugin kartoza/geoserver:${VERSION}

 ```

-**NB** Community plugins are always in an influx state.
+**Note:** Community plugins are always in flux state.
 There is no guarantee that plugins will be accessible between each successive build.
+You can build the extensions following the guidelines from [GeoServer develop guidelines](https://docs.geoserver.org/latest/en/developer/maven-guide/index.html#building-extensions)

 ### Using sample data

-Geoserver ships with sample data which can be used by users to familiarize them with Geoserver.
+Geoserver ships with sample data which can be used by users to familiarize them with software.
 This is not activated by default.
 You can activate it using the environment variable `SAMPLE_DATA=true`

 ```
-ie VERSION=2.16.2
+ie VERSION=2.19.2
 docker run -d -p 8600:8080 --name geoserver -e SAMPLE_DATA=true kartoza/geoserver:${VERSION}

 ```